monsoonmaelstrom/book2/book2.md

 ### 42 - I Put a Spell on You

 “Where were you?”
-Commander Selby asks me.
-“And why was Hazel Raidane in my office suggesting that assassinating General Iverson would have been more appropriate than removing him from his position?”
+Commander Selby asks.
+“And why was Hazel Raidane in my office suggesting assassinating General Iverson would have been more appropriate than removing him from his position?”

 I wince before I have the good sense to mask the reaction.